Brian-Keith/Battery-Cycle-Life-Differences/README.md

 Data from this project was sourced from Severson, Kristen A., et al. "Data-driven prediction of battery cycle life before capacity degradation." *Nature
 Energy* Volume 4 (2019): 383–391.

+I, Brian Keith, grant permission for this project to be used as an example for future ISYE 6420 students.